Doug TenNapel is the creator of Earthworm Jim.

-TenNapel has worked in the art and entertainment industry as a comic book artist, TV show writer, story board artist, animator, video game developer and film director.
+Doug TenNapel has worked in the art and entertainment industry as a comic book artist, TV show writer, story board artist, animator, video game developer and independent film director.

 Nnewts was updated once a week.
-It is being made into a graphic novel trilogy.
+It is now a graphic novel trilogy.

 Ratfist was updated daily and ran from 2011 to 2012.
 It eventually got published as a graphic novel by Image Comics, with additional pages to the story that were not available in the webcomic.